 Clicking this icon opens up the value mapping form, as shown below, and it is possible to determine which values should be mapped or ignored.
-In this case, Yes from the form field will be set to align with the LGLU Test 1 value in LGL, and given the way in which the LGL/Constant Contact integration works, this person will be added to the LGLU Test 1 mailing list in Constant Contact.
+In this case, Yes from the form field will be set to align with the Monthly newsletter value in LGL.
+Given the way in which the LGL/Constant Contact integration works, this person will be added to the Monthly newsletter mailing list in Constant Contact.

 For another mapping example, we can look at the "Submission Date" field, which is typically mapped to Gift Date in LGL.
 Since the Submission Date might be used for a lot of purposes, it does not map automatically:

 But you can take care of that quickly by: